Code-Institute-Submissions/Django_Project/README.md

 ![product2](https://user-images.githubusercontent.com/24476948/34073338-712453ca-e28f-11e7-99c1-3a9a9579d540.png)

-* __models.py:__ First we have to create our database for our products in models.py file.
+* __models.py:__ A model is the single, definitive source of information about your data.
+It contains the essential fields and behaviors of the data storing.
+Each model maps to a single database table.
 There are two class is created for Product and Category to store in database.
 Then we apply below comment in terminal:
 ```
 python manage.py makemigrations
 ```